Data Privacy for Enboarder

 As a user of the platform you have the following rights:

-- Right of access (Art.
+1. Right of access (Art.
 15 GDPR)

-You have the right to obtain from the controller confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, access to the personal data and the information of the purposes of the processing.
+You have the right to obtain from the controller confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, to request access to the personal data and the information of the purposes of the processing.

-- Right to rectification (Art.
+2. Right to rectification (Art.
 16 GDPR)

 You have the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning you.

-- Right to erasure (Art.
+3. Right to erasure (Art.
 17 GDPR)

 You have the right to obtain form the controller the erasure of personal data concerning you without undue delay.

-- Right to restriction of procession (Art.
+4. Right to restriction of procession (Art.
 18 GDPR)

 You have the right to obtain from the controller restriction of procession where the conditions of Art.
 18 GDPR apply.

-- Right to data portability (Art.
+5. Right to data portability (Art.
 20 GDPR)

-- Right to object (Art.
+6. Right to object (Art.
 21 GDPR)

-You have the right to object, on grounds relating to your specific situation, at any time of processing of personal data concerning you.
-We process your personal data no longer unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.
+If we process your data to protect legitimate interests, you may object to this processing in accordance with Art.
+21 GDPR for reasons arising from your particular situation.
+We will then no longer process your personal data unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights, and freedoms or for the establishment, exercise, or defense of legal claims.

 Without prejudice to any other administrative or judicial remedy, you shall have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement if you consider that the processing of personal data relating to you infringes this regulation (GDPR).